-For wave energy, data from the Electric Power Research Institute (EPRI) study "Mapping and Assessment of the United States Ocean Wave Energy Resource" are used.
+For wave energy, data from the EPRI study "Mapping and Assessment of the United States Ocean Wave Energy Resource"21 are used.
 The total available wave energy resource along the outer continental shelf (notional 200 m depth contour) for the Southern California region is 43 TWh per year.
 The technically recoverable energy for this resource is 68%.
-This results in 29 TWh technically recoverable energy annually (assuming 15 MW/km packing density).
-There is high uncertainty regarding cost and economically viable wave resource potential for the San Diego region, and thus it has not been incorporated into the scenario analysis; however, the candidate project areas are shown for context.
-Wave, floatovoltaics, and offshore wind energy technologies could be incorporated into future scenarios if new data demonstrates commercial viability.i
+This results in 29 TWh technically recoverable energy (assuming 15 MW/km packing density).
+The economically viable wave resource potential for the San Diego region is unknown, and thus has not been incorporated into the scenario analysis, but their candidate project areas are shown for context.
+Wave and offshore wind energy technologies could be incorporated into the final scenarios if data become available, commercially viable, and scalable.

-This analysis compares the magnitude of estimated renewable resource potential with the anticipated electricity demand for the San Diego region in 2050.
-Anticipated demand is based on the EER model's Central Case, where the demand for Southern California is downscaled to San Diego by applying the percentage of Southern California population in San Diego (13.75%).
-This downscaling method is consistent with methods used in the literature.
-See for example the Princeton Net Zero America Project.
-Next, the downscaling method accounts for existing and planned wind and solar generation within the San Diego region.
-Data from the EPA's EIA-860 Form were used to identify 470 MW of existing and planned wind and solar capacity.
-Excluding the 470 MW from the downscaled electricity demand, a balance of 49,979 Gigawatt hours (GWh) of electricity generation is needed to achieve a 100% renewable target.
-The difference between this value and the amount identified through satellite imagery in the preliminary maps is ignored, due to lack of clear data indicating whether additional capacity will come to fruition.

-Using the nameplate calculations described above, Table 2.1 shows that the total potential utility-scale, rooftop, brownfield, and infill annual generation from wind and solar CPAs within the San Diego region is 113,523 GWh.
-This is 63,544 GWh above forecasted demand.
+This analysis compares the estimated resource potential of renewables with the forecasted electricity demand for the San Diego region in 2050.
+Forecasted demand is based on the EER model, where the forecasted demand for Southern California is downscaled to San Diego by applying the percentage of Southern California population in San Diego (13.75%).
+Next, existing / planned wind and solar generation within the San Diego region is accounted for.
+Data from the EPA's EIA-860 Form22 was used to find 470 MW of existing / planned wind and solar capacity.
+Excluding the 470 MW from the downscaled electricity demand, a balance of 49,979 gigawatt hours (GWh) of electricity generation is needed to achieve a 100% renewable target.
+Shown in Table 2.1, the total potential utility-scale and infill annual generation from wind and solar CPAs within the San Diego region is 67,062 GWh, or 17,083 GWh above forecasted demand.
 Figure 2.2 shows the relative capacities of solar and wind with and without infill compared to the estimated demand.
 Solar resources account for more than 80% of overall renewable resource potential in the region.